Your First Therapy Session: A Survival Guide

 Video

 A lot of people give up on therapy too soon.
-Research shows that 20 percent of therapy clients quit before they complete treatment and that the majority who drop out do so after only two sessions.
+Research shows that 20 percent of people who go to therapy quit prematurely and most people who drop out only go to two sessions before they quit.

-We want to make sure that doesn’t happen to you and that you stick around long enough to give therapy—and yourself—a chance.
+We want to make sure this doesn’t happen to you and that you stick around long enough to give therapy—and yourself—a chance.

-This is why it’s important to learn at least a little about how therapy works before you begin.
-By knowing what to expect in your first few sessions, you’ll be more likely to stick it out and get to the good part of therapy.
+We’re here to help by explaining what’s going on.
+If you know what to expect during your first few sessions, you’ll be more likely to stick it out and get to the good part of therapy.

 Well, This Is Awkward

 While you might expect your first therapy sessions to be full of life-changing insights, or to feel like a warm hug from the awesome friend you’ve always wanted to have, they probably won’t feel like that.
-What those first sessions are more likely to actually feel like is an extremely awkward, overly personal job interview as your therapist collects lots of information about you.
+Instead, those first sessions are more likely to feel like an extremely awkward, overly personal job interview as your therapist collects lots of information about you.

 Collecting the Dots

-While you might have told your therapist a lot about yourself on the phone or online when you were setting up your first session, you probably didn’t tell them enough for them to know where to begin your work together.
+While you might have told your therapist a lot about yourself on the phone or online when you were setting up your first session, they probably still don’t know enough to know where to begin your work together.

 Your therapist will spend their first few sessions with you asking a bunch of questions so they can understand you and what you want to accomplish in therapy.

 Many therapists complete that initial assessment in one session.
 Others might take two, or even three sessions to finish.
 But however long it takes, we encourage you to hang out long enough to get to your first real therapy sessions.
-This is when you’ll start to build your relationship with your therapist and when you’ll start to experience exciting insights and emotional catharsis.
+This is when you’ll start to build your relationship with your therapist and when you’ll start to experience emotional breakthroughs.
+It’s when therapy will start to get good.

 Getting to Know You

-So give your therapist a chance to get to know you (and give yourself a chance to get to know your therapist) before you decide that therapy isn’t working.
-You might be surprised how quickly things start to progress once you both get to know each other a little better.
+So give your therapist a chance to get to know you (and give yourself a chance to get to know your therapist) before you decide therapy isn’t working.
+You might be surprised how quickly you start to make progress once both of you get to know each other a little better.

 Expectation Versus Reality